ojax/ojax/README.md

 ## Note

-This is an older, stable branch of OJAX++.
-New changes are coming so it might be worth waiting until I have tested and commited the changes.
+This is an old (but functional) branch of OJAX++.
+New changes are coming so it might be worth waiting until I have tested and committed the changes.
 Features that I haven't fully tested (like websockets) have been turned off in this branch, it also relies on older code for fetching activity from third-party APIs.
 I am working at testing the new features properly and moving to a node.js backend for scraping activities.
 You can [follow development of the new activity scraper](http://github.com/davej/node-wsscraper) if you're interested.

+## License

+Licensed under the BSD license, see the `LICENSE` file for the full text.

 ## Installation